Popular Critical Matchings in the Many-to-Many Setting: Introduction

-\textbf{Challenges in many-to-many setting:} The non-triviality in generalizing the one-to-one or many-to-one setting to many-to-many is pointed out in the literature (see \cite{kamiyama2019many,chen2010strongly}).
+\textbf{Challenges in many-to-many setting:} In general, it is nontrivial to adapt one-to-one or many-to-one matching algorithms to the many-to-many setting.
+This is pointed out in the literature (see \cite{kamiyama2019many,chen2010strongly}).
 Specifically in our case, there are challenges in extending the approaches considered earlier for computing popular feasible matching in the one-to-one and many-to-one settings to the many-to-many setting.
 The algorithms in \cite{NNRS21,Kavitha2021} both propose a reduction where the original instance with two-sided lower quotas is converted into an instance {\em without} lower quotas.
-The standard Gale-Shapley algorithm is used to obtain a stable matching in the reduced instance and the edges in the stable matching are mapped to the edges in the original instance.
+The standard Gale-Shapley algorithm~\cite{GS62} is used to obtain a stable matching in the reduced instance, and the edges in the stable matching are mapped to the edges in the original instance.
 The reduced instance constructed in \cite{NNRS21,Kavitha2021} has multiple {\em level} copies of the original vertices.
-Extending a similar approach to the many-to-many setting can lead to a vertex $a$ being matched to $b$ multiple times in the reduced instance and such a matching cannot be mapped back to a feasible/critical matching in the original instance.
-Such a difficulty does not arise when the quota of at least one side of the bipartition is one which is indeed the case in the earlier works ~\cite{NN17,NNRS21,Kavitha2021} (see Appendix~\ref{sec:challenges} for an example).
-Here, we present a proposal based algorithm inspired by a similar idea by Kavitha in~\cite{Kavitha2021}.
+The notion of levels for vertices will become clear when we give the description of our algorithm in Section~\ref{sec:Algo}.
+Extending a similar approach to the many-to-many setting can lead to a vertex $a$ being matched to $b$ multiple times in the reduced instance, and such matching cannot be mapped back to a feasible/critical matching in the original instance.
+Such a difficulty does not arise when the quota of at least one side of the bipartition is one which is indeed the case in the earlier works ~\cite{NN17,NNRS21,Kavitha2021} (see \ref{sec:challenges} for an example).
+In this work, we present a proposal-based algorithm inspired by a similar idea mentioned by Kavitha in~\cite{Kavitha2021}.